 “Ozone Depleting Substances” or “ODS” means a compound that contributes to stratospheric ozone depletion.

+“Passenger Vehicle” has the same meaning as defined in section 39046 of the Health and Safety Code.

 “Pasteurized Almonds” means raw almond meats that are introduced to the pasteurizing process.
 Pasteurizing partially sterilizes the almonds to destroy objectionable organisms without major chemical alteration of the almond meats.

 “Perfluorocarbons” or “PFCs” means a class of greenhouse gases consisting on the molecular level of carbon and fluorine.